Johann Natterer: Expeditions

+The Austrian Brazil Expedition was not solely a scientific endeavour.
+It was heavily driven by the geopolitical and economic interests of the Habsburg monarchy.
+After the Napoleonic wars, the monarchy sought out new trade relations and the raw material markets that came with them.
+Furthermore, the official instructions for the expedition explicitly included gathering “ethnographic information” on the indigenous population and the directive to "procure a skull if possible".
+The analysis of the indigenous people of Brazil was directed as a colonial enterprise that was supposed to create a difference between the advanced West and the supposedly “wild indigenous population”.

 In 1817, Emperor Franz I financed an expedition to Brazil on the occasion of the wedding of his daughter Archduchess Maria Leopoldina to the Portuguese crown prince, Dom Pedro of Alcantara (who was later to become Emperor of Brazil).
 Prince Klemens Wenzel von Metternich, a keen naturalist considered it an opportunity to send a team of naturalists and scientists.
 Natterer was initially considered for the expedition leader position but this was given to Johann Christian Mikan and he was selected as the zoologist on the expedition and was accompanied by other naturalists including Johann Baptist von Spix and Carl Friedrich Philipp von Martius.
 The team fell apart with several members falling sick.
 The Austrian government withdrew support in 1821 following unrest in Brazil.
 Johann Natterer and his friend Dominik Sochor remained in South America.
 He fell sick with hepatitis in 1825 and the next year Sochor died at São Vicente.
 He continued to collect specimens until 1835, returning to Vienna with a large collection of specimens, including new species such as the South American lungfish, which he gave to the Imperial Natural-Science Cabinet (K.k.
 Naturaliencabinet), the predecessor of the Naturhistorisches Museum.

+To amass his enormous collection of over 50,000 objects, Natterer relied heavily on the exploitation of enslaved people.
+According to historians and anthropologists, Natterer, in contradiction to some of his colleagues like Alexander von Humboldt, fully embraced racist ideologies and never questioned the institution of slavery.
+He also advocated for the harsher treatment of enslaved people in his letters, describing it as a necessary education for them to become more compliant.
+In his own field notes from 1825, he justified strict punishments, claiming that granting slaves more freedom only led to worse outcomes.
+This included physical violence, like whippings.
+When Natterer finally returned to Vienna in 1836, he brought three enslaved individuals with him to Austria.

+Natterer also profited from the ruthless colonial exploitation and murder of native populations.
+In 1828, it is documented in a letter that Natterer wrote to his local contact José Gomez da Silva and explicitly requested two human heads for his collection.
+They were expected casualties from an armed "punitive expedition" against the Cabixi people.

+His son-in-law provides a list of Natterer's travels in Brazil: